aig-hagen/aig-templates/AIG_paper/README.md

-# LaTeX document class for seminar papers, proposals, bachelor's theses, and master's theses written at the Artificial Intelligence Group.
+# LaTeX document class for seminar papers and proposals written in the Artificial Intelligence Group.
-The document class "AIGthesis.cls" is based on "WeSTthesis.cls".
+The document class "AIGpaper.cls" is based on "WeSTthesis.cls".
 The document class provides a cover page template, a statement on source usage and publication, and some basic text formatting.
-The file [example.tex](example.tex) contains a template for creating documents using this document class.

 ## Usage
 The following command is used to include the document class in the .tex document.